 The Collection has been adding several thousand new sheet maps, several dozen books, and a substantial amount of digital data every year.
 A collection-development policy statement is available.

 Many users want to copy maps.
-The Map Collection has a Contex Crystal XL42 roller scanner that permits the scanning of maps up to 42 inches wide.
+The Map Collection has a Contex HD Ultra i4250s scanner that permits the scanning of maps up to 42 inches wide.
 It also has an Epson Expression 10000 XL scanner that allows users to scan maps (and other objects) up to approximately 11 x 17 inches in size.
 The scans can be saved as files or printed on an 11 x 17 inch color printer.
 It is also possible to bring one's own camera.
 Map Collection patrons also have access to the Library's regular photocopiers.

-The Map Collection houses only about a quarter of the atlases at the University of Chicago Library.
+The Map Collection houses only a small proportion of the atlases at the University of Chicago Library.
 Most reading rooms have their own small atlas collections.
-Thus, for example, several business atlases are kept in the main reference collection; many historical atlases as well as most linguistic atlases are housed in the Third-Floor Reading Room; a few atlases of religion are found in the Fourth-Floor Reading Room; and some atlases of the Middle East, South Asia, the Far East and the Classical World are held in the Fifth-Floor Reading Room.
+Thus, for example, several business atlases are kept in the main reference collection; some thematic atlases are housed in the Second- and Third-Floor Reading Room collection; and some atlases of the Middle East, South Asia, the Far East and the Classical World are held in the Fifth-Floor Reading Room.
 In addition, Crerar Library holds many science atlases.
-Hundreds of additional atlases are kept in the Regenstein stacks, including most of the Library's U.S. and Canadian county atlases.
+Hundreds of additional atlases are kept in the Regenstein stacks and (especially) in Mansueto, including most of the Library's U.S. and Canadian county atlases.
 Most early atlases are kept in Special Collections.

 As in any research library, most maps are found neither in the form of sheet maps nor in atlases but in scholarly books and journals, either as illustrative material in texts or else bound in or kept in pockets.
 Locating these maps is not easy, but the Map Collection holds several standard bibliographies, and Map Collection staff can offer suggestions.

 No map library somes close to having "everything."
 The nature of map publishing and collection has been such that all map collections have major gaps.
 Many scholarly users will wish to consult materials at other institutions.
-A good place to begin a search is OCLC's WorldCat, which now has more than two million map records, all with holdings information.
-But few map libraries have created electronic records for all their holdings, and the Map Collection has numerous cartobibliographies and paper catalogs that can help.
+A good place to begin a search is OCLC's WorldCat, which now has more than 4,600,000 map records, all with holdings information.
+Note, however, that many map libraries have not created electronic records for all their holdings.
+The Map Collection has numerous cartobibliographies and paper catalogs that can help.
 In Chicago, the Newberry Library (60 W. Walton St., (312) 943-9090) has an extraordinary collection of historical maps.
 Other local institutions with important map holdings are the Chicago History Museum, the University of Illinois at Chicago, and Northwestern University.
 Historical and other maps can now be found by the thousand on the Internet.

 JRL 370, (773) 702-8761